This is our review of the British Airways American Express Premium Plus credit card.

 American Express no longer has a minimum income requirement for any of its cards.

-How else can you earn Avios points from a credit card?
+How else can you earn Avios points from an Amex card?

 Don’t forget these less obvious options:

-The American Express Preferred Rewards Gold credit card offers 30,000 Membership Rewards points for signing up and is FREE for the first year.
+The American Express Preferred Rewards Gold credit card offers 20,000 Membership Rewards points for signing up and is FREE for the first year.
+These convert to 20,000 Avios points.

+The American Express Platinum charge card usually offers 30,000 Membership Rewards points for signing up.
 These convert to 30,000 Avios points.
-30,000 points is a special offer which runs until 9th November 2021.

-The American Express Platinum charge card offers 60,000 Membership Rewards points for signing up.
-These convert to 60,000 Avios points.
-60,000 points is a special offer which runs until 2nd November 2021.
 It has a £575 fee, refunded pro-rata if you cancel.

-The current special sign-up bonus of 40,000 Avios (42,000 if I refer you) is an exceptional offer especially as the card fee is refundable pro-rata if you choose to cancel during the year.
+The sign-up bonus of 25,000 Avios (26,000 if I refer you) is an excellent offer especially as the card fee is refundable pro-rata if you choose to cancel during the year.

 The higher sign-up bonus – plus the 50% higher earning rate on your spending – makes the Premium Plus card better than the free card, at least for the first year.
 Remember that the 2-4-1 voucher on the free card can only be used on Economy flights, however.